TheRadischen/odin-utils/sort/blitsort/README.md

 Pros
 ---
-fast stable adaptive sorting with only 512 stack space
+fast stable adaptive sorting with only 512 stack space // can be changed in blitsort.odin

 Cons
 ---